top of page

 professional health

-As a younger physio, I always felt like I was meant to be a cookie-cutter version of everyone else.
+As a younger physiotherapist, I often felt I was expected to fit a mould—to become a cookie-cutter version of what a practitioner “should” be.

-What I needed was a space to explore my experiences and how to honestly relate to myself, and those in my care.
+I needed a space to explore my experiences, listen deeply to myself, and learn how to show up authentically—both for myself and those in my care.

-I needed a space to consider my own health and wellbeing.
+I needed a way to bridge the gap between my own health and wellbeing and my capacity to support others.

 Exploring your experiences and developing who you are as a person, brings your humanity into healthcare.

-Recent evidence shows that the therapeutic alliance is a crucial component of patient-centered care, as the way we show up in the therapeutic relationship impacts the patient's experience, level of engagement, and outcome.
+Research shows that the therapeutic alliance is a crucial component of patient-centered care.
+The way we show up in relationship with our clients impacts their experience, their engagement, and ultimately their outcomes.

 For some, this can be quite confronting as it's generally not been encouraged as part of how we learn to be a clinician.